hiddentao/hiddentao.com/src/pages/markdown/blog/maker-otc-on-chain-orderbook-deep-dive/en.md

 t_pay_amt = mul(t_buy_amt, t_pay_amt) / t_buy_amt_old;
 ```

-In the second iteration, the incoming taker order would then be: `Sell 0 DGX for 1 ETH`.
+In the second iteration, the incoming taker order would then be: `Sell 0 DGX for 1 ETH`
+_(thanks to [Wenhua Zhang](https://twitter.com/shiziwen1986) for pointing out an earlier mistake)_.

 This will immediately cause the loop to exit thanks to the line: